CarlosEQA/FANET-SDN-NS3/README.md

 ## Implementation of a FANET over SDN in NS3 environment

-The following were tested on a computer whose operating system is Ubuntu Desktop 20.04.5 LTS and whose kernel version is 5.15.0-53-generic x86_64.
+The following were implemented on a computer whose operating system is Ubuntu Desktop 20.04.5 LTS and whose kernel version is 5.15.0-53-generic x86_64.

 The process is divided into parts, which are as follows: